rasod/sane-scan-pdf/README.md

  --brightness-contrast-sw
    Alter brightness and contrast via post-processing - prefer specifying brightness and/or contrast via --driver-options if supported by your hardware.
- --open
+--detected-roated-images (requires tesseract)
+   use teseract to determine if image was scanned rotated 180 degrees and correct --open
    After scanning, open the scan via xdg-open
  -og, --option-group